adrianardnerg/notes/README.md

 - "Premature optimization is the root of all evil" - Donald Knuth.

 Focus on writing clean, readable code first and optimize only when necessary.
 Measure performance and identify bottlenecks before making changes.
 Remember that optimizing code can often make it more complex and harder to maintain, so weigh the costs and benefits carefully.

+# 2023-12-05
+- Today's programming wisdom is to prioritize readability and maintainability in your code.
+Writing clean, well-organized code that is easy to understand and modify will save time and headaches in the long run, especially when working on large projects or with a team.
+Use descriptive variable names, comments, and consistent formatting to make your code more accessible to others (and your future self!).
+Remember that code is read far more often than it is written, so invest the extra effort to make it clear and concise.